What is the power of persuasion?

-Check out how to use your influence to attract more customers.
+How to use your influence and charisma to attract more customers.

-Check out how to use your influence to attract more customers.
+How to use your influence and charisma to attract more customers.

-When we talk about the power of persuasion, several people feel it’s something bad especially because of the unfavorable nature of the expression.
+When we talk about the power of persuasion, some people feel it’s something bad, especially because of the unfavorable nature of the expression.
+Manipulation and malice may even come to mind.
+Well, rest assured, persuasion can be used positively.

 This negative connotation can be explained by the fact that persuasion is the act of convincing someone to perform an action.
 And when we think about sales strategies, this means convincing someone to purchase a product or service.